patriciogonzalezvivo/thebookofshaders/07/README.md

 But this rectangle is not centered, is in the top right corner.
 We need to “take out” equal peaces on both extremes on left-bottom and tight-top to obtain a centered square.

-So, to repeat this on the top-right side we can invert the ```st``` gradient and repeat the same ```step()``` function.
+So, to repeat this on the top-right side by uncommenting lines 21 and 22 we invert the ```st``` gradient and repeat the same ```step()``` function.
 That way the ```vec2(0.0,0.0)``` will be on the top right corner.
-This is the digital equivalent of flipping the page.
+This is the digital equivalent of flipping the page and repeating the previous procedure.

 ![](rect-02.jpg)

 Interesting right?
-Because we only know the coordinate position per pixel, our drawing methods are based on it.
-Drawing shapes is all about flipping and stretching this coordinate system.
+This drawing method work per square with the supposition that each one only know it coordinate position.
+That's why this drawing technique is all about flipping and stretching this coordinate system.

 Before going forward, let’s use the simplicity of the rectangle as a training case.
 Try the following challenges: